Scientific Name

 Cirsium rivulare is an upright perennial that forms a clump of branching leafy stems with purple many-stellate flowers atop a large basal rosette of soft green leaves.

-How to Grow and Care
+How to Grow and Care for Cirsium rivulare

-Cirisium thrives in full sun and poor, average, or reach soil that is moist but well-drained.
+Cirisium thrives in full sun and poor, average, or rich soil that is moist but well-drained.
 Plants require little care, but deadheading limits their tendency to self-sow.
 They generally self-sow only in moderation, and unlike weedy thistles, the seedlings are easy to pull up.
 Use Thistles in mixed beds, herb gardens, or meadow-like plantings.

 See more at How to Grow and Care for Thistles (Cirsium).